logzio/documentation/docs/shipping/Other/rsyslog.md

 ---
 id: Rsyslog-data
 title: Rsyslog
-overview: Most Unix systems these days come with pre-installed rsyslog, which is a great lightweight service to consolidate logs.
+overview: Rsyslog is an open-source software utility used on most UNIX and Unix-like computer systems.
+It offers a great lightweight service to consolidate logs.
+With Logz.io, you can monitor these logs, identify if and when issues arise, and solve them before they impact your customers.
 product: ['logs']
 os: ['windows', 'linux']
 filters: ['Other', 'Most Popular']